Estimated time to read 4 min, 761 words (disclaimer)

 “First, grab a 9-inch plate.
 You want to fill half your plate with non-starchy vegetables, one quarter of the plate of protein foods, and the last quarter of the plate with carbohydrate foods.
 Top it off with a glass of water or another zero calorie drink and you’ve got yourself a well-balanced plate!
 This helps take the guess work out of meal planning so you can spend more time doing the things you love.” – The American Diabetes Association

-The University of Michigan has a handout in PDF form that lists non-starchy foods on their website to help fill up a healthier plate.
+The University of Michigan also offers a free PDF listing non-starchy vegetables to help build a balanced plate.

 The most recent International tables of glycemic index and glycemic load values are published here in the American Journal of Clinical Nutrition.
 There are two tables published in this research study and they are uploaded below.
 They both have search capabilities.